varigit/freertos-variscite/boards/dart_mx8mq/driver_examples/pwm/readme.txt

 Board settings
 ==============
-Use Oscilloscope to measure and observe the Test Point TP1801  output signal.
+Use Oscilloscope to measure and observe the output signal at J14 header, pin 3.